shubham-020/BE-PROJECT/README.md

 ## File Descriptions

+deployment folder consist of project code which is as follows:
 - `heart.csv`: the dataset file.
 - `modeling.ipynb`: contains the code of data exploration, preparation and modeling.
 - `model.pkl`: the classification model.